stjomd/coinmates/README.md

 ## Limitations / TODO

 - Not the best user experience at places at the moment
   - Logout is shaky, requires session renewal (= browser restart), otherwise logging in/registering again is not possible
   - Add ability to discover friends, currently the assumption is that a user gets sent a link (`/user/:id`), where they can be added as friends
 - Implement logout with cookie management (causes issues after backend restart)
 - Write tests

 ## Running

-You will need Java JDK 17 and npm.
+You will need Java JDK 17, as well as Node.js 16 and npm.
 In `/frontend`, install the dependencies by running `npm install`.

 Then, in the respective directories, you can run the frontend with the command